Overdose-Digital/magento2-cms-management/README.md

         - for page: cms/pages/history/{identifier}/{backup_name}

    - Added new section "History" to CMS-Block and CMS-Page editing page.
-Here you will be able to see backup records list.
-Each record is represented as link with name in format Y_m_d_h_i_s_{store_ids}.
-By clicking the link a popup window with backup's content will appear.
+Here, you will be able to see the backup records list.
+    Each record is represented as a link with a name in format Y_m_d_h_i_s_{store_ids}.
+By clicking the link, a popup window with backup's content will appear.

    - Added two configuration xml-files cms_block_data.xml and cms_page_data.xml for creating and updating cms-blocks or pages.